marcoieni/revisaur/README.md

 Use `included_authors` to review only pull requests opened by specific users, and `included_assignees` to review only pull requests assigned to specific users.
 If both are configured, a pull request matching either list is reviewed. `skipped_authors` excludes pull requests by author and takes precedence over include filters.

-Global and repository-level user filters are additive, not overriding.
-For `included_authors`, `included_assignees`, and `skipped_authors`, Revisaur uses the union of the global values and the repository values, with duplicates removed.
+Global and repository-level user filters (`included_authors`, `included_assignees`, and `skipped_authors`) are additive, not overriding.
+Revisaur uses the union of the global values and the repository values.
 For example, keep `skipped_authors` global to ignore bot pull requests in every repository, and add repository-specific filters such as:

-- `skipped_authors` only for extra authors that should be skipped in that repository.
+- `skipped_authors` for extra authors that should be skipped in that repository.
 - `included_authors` to limit reviews of that repository to specific maintainers.

 Use `prompt_instructions` to add reviewer guidance to the generated prompt.
 A repository-level value overrides the global value for that repository.